JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

-   primitive gives the raw adder a dedicated fast-carry chain that a generic gate-delay model cannot represent, so the PyRTL numbers are not trustworthy here without a `--tool vivado` re-measurement, which hasn't been done.
+   primitive gives the raw adder a dedicated fast-carry chain that a generic gate-delay model cannot represent, so the PyRTL numbers are not trustworthy here without a `--tool vivado` re-measurement, which hasn't been done ([#352](https://github.com/JulianKemmerer/PipelineC/discussions/352)).
 Not implicated by the wireguard regression either way: chacha20's quarter round uses only `+`, `^`, `|`, and constant-amount rotates, and a constant shift/rotate amount resolves to a `CONST_SL`/`SR_<n>_<type>` built-in before it ever reaches the operator